If warm tropical weather and white sandy beaches are your thing, head down south for at least a day or two.

 Kenting, located at the southern tip of the island, is one of the top three hot-spots for tourists in Taiwan.
 This part of Formosa has a national park, beautiful beaches, ecological protection areas, old villages, green hills, and fishing harbours.
 The whole area (called Hengchun Peninsula) is one of the most picturesque of the entire island, and also one of the most touristic.
-I personally LOVE Kenting, I take trips down here at least 3-4 times a year with my wife, and we've been thinking about moving here in the near future...
+I personally LOVE Kenting.
+My wife and I now live full-time in Kenting National Park, near Manzhou – the quiet part of the peninsula.

 IMPORTANT NOTE ABOUT ACCOMMODATION… (Seriously, this part is crucial!)

 Book your hotel before you get there, especially if you’re going to visit the area during a weekend or holiday!
 You do not want to waste your time driving or walking around looking for a place to stay there.
 I always reserve my rooms on HotelsCombined.com and I recommend you do the same if you want the best rates.
 If you do visit during a peak period and you end up stranded without a bed and everything is fully booked, your best chance will be to look for a room in Hengchun, the town north of Kenting Village.

 - chill on the sand with a cold drink

 - hike in grassy meadows

 - surf or watch surfers

 - snap a picture or two at Eluanbi Cape where you can see Taiwan’s most popular lighthouse

 - sample Taiwanese snacks and shop on the crazy-busy, super-crowded Kenting Street when the sun has gone down